dng55/Remote_sensing_CH4/README.md

 This method relies on 2D spatial outputs from Camilo-Rey Sanchez's Footprint Aggregated Relative Flux Mapping model.
 Landsat 8 maps are then overlaid to analyze the correlation between satellite spatial indices (NDVI, NDWI, Brightness Temp) and methane emissions.
 ----------------------------------------------------------

+sector_plot.py is the principle script that runs the analysis.
+See Sample_notebook.ipynb in the "sample" folder for how to run the script in Jupyter Notebooks.

 Scripts:
 1) sector_plot.py
     - sector_plot.py is the final python script that holds all sub-functions that work together to organize Landsat 8 and FARF data for the purposes of this analysis.
 Read comments for function input details.
 A broad overview: